 Solution: Implement a web-based portal to share information securely with community pharmacists and facilitate timely feedback on action (or inaction) to improve the process and evaluate impact.

-Scale: Emily is the lead for the Chelsea and Westminster Hospital site (approximately 3000 non-elective discharges per monthly).
+Scale: Emily is the lead for the Chelsea and Westminster Hospital site (approximately 3000 non-elective discharges per month).
 Currently sending approximately 150 referrals per month using fax machines and anticipate that the number of referrals will increase significantly through this digital implementation project.
-This work is concurrently running at other hospital sites in Northwest London with support of ICHP and further roll-out across the region is planned pending success.
+This work is concurrently running at other hospital sites in Northwest London with support from Imperial College Health Partners (ICHP), and further roll-out across the region is planned pending success.

-Desired impact: The project will impact Chelsea and Westminster NHS Foundation Trust in the following areas;
+Desired impact: The project impact Chelsea and Westminster NHS Foundation Trust in the following areas;

-- Will reduce avoidable medication related harm and subsequent need for hospital or GP attendance.
+- Reduce avoidable medication related harm and subsequent need for hospital or GP attendance.

 - Improve patient experience and access to information about medicines.

 - Build stronger working relationships between primary and secondary care pharmacists that will provide a foundation for further collaborations aimed at improving patient care.

 Progress to date: Manual process (co-designed by stakeholders including patients) continues as standard practice.
 A memorandum of understanding with ICHP has been signed and milestones agreed.
 At the start of the Fellowship programme, they were not doing any referrals via TCAM.
 As at December 2019 the TCAM intervention was generating 50-60 referrals per week, exceeding their original target of 40.
 The traction achieved means they have sent sufficient referrals to engage Community Pharmacy colleagues and to enable the project to now test whether the pathway works.
 Procurement and a clinical safety case are underway in accordance with local procedures.